-Currencies acquired in 24, 48, 72 and 96 hours sales/purchase transactions are recognized as restricted cash (foreign currency received), while the currency sold is recorded as cash outflow (foreign currency deliverable).
-The rights and obligations for the sales and purchases of foreign exchange at 24, 48, 72 and 96 hours are recorded in clearing accounts under the caption "Accounts receivable, net" and "Creditors on settlement of transactions", respectively.
+The foreign exchange currencies acquired in 24, 48, 72 and 96 hours sales/purchase transactions are recognized as restricted cash (foreign currency received), while the currency sold is recorded as cash outflow (foreign currency deliverable).
+The rights and obligations for the sales and purchases of foreign exchange at 24, 48, 72 and 96 hours are recorded in clearing accounts under the caption "Accounts receivable, net " and "Creditors on settlement of transactions", respectively.

-Checking account overdrafts, as reported in the statement of account issued by the corresponding credit institution, are shown in the caption "Sundry creditors and other accounts payable".
+Checking account overdrafts, as reported in the statement of account issued by the corresponding Brokerage Firm, are shown in the caption "Sundry creditors and other accounts payable".